chronicboost369/FOMC_statement/README.md

 ## Data

-For this data science project, we scraped data directly from the Federal Reserve website, covering the period from 2000 to 2025.
+For this data science project, I scraped data directly from the Federal Reserve website, covering the period from 2000 to 2025.
 Although the Fed typically conducts eight scheduled meetings annually, variations in URL formats across different batches of press releases limited our scrape to 81 documents.
 The collected data spans from April 2011 to January 2025, forming the foundation for our analysis.

-To preprocess the text data, we first remove stop words and apply the bag-of-words method to identify the most frequently used terms across the FOMC press releases.
+To preprocess the text data, I first remove stop words and apply the bag-of-words method to identify the most frequently used terms across the FOMC press releases.
 During this step, words like "forward," "thank," and "would" are filtered out—though common, they carry little meaningful insight for our analysis.
 Next, we use TF-IDF (Term Frequency-Inverse Document Frequency) to convert the text into numerical values.
 This approach is ideal because it downweights terms that appear frequently across all press releases, emphasizing words that are more distinctive and informative for specific documents.

-For the response variable, we calculate the one-day performance of QQQ, the NASDAQ 100 ETF, defined as the ratio of the closing price one day after the FOMC press release to the closing price on the release date itself.
-We chose QQQ for its simplicity and near-perfect correlation with the NASDAQ 100 index.
+For the response variable, I calculate the one-day performance of QQQ, the NASDAQ 100 ETF, defined as the ratio of the closing price one day after the FOMC press release to the closing price on the release date itself.
+I chose QQQ for its simplicity and near-perfect correlation with the NASDAQ 100 index.
 The NASDAQ 100 is preferred over the S&P 500 or Dow Jones because its constituent stocks are more responsive to shifts in economic conditions.
 Focusing on one-day performance helps isolate the market’s reaction to the FOMC statement, minimizing interference from unrelated news events that might coincidentally occur around the same time.

 ## Modelling